SirSerje/react-webpack-boilerplate/README.md

 * All deps are fresh 🥬(24.03.2020)

 ## What about static typization:
-It’s already included, but not master branch (take a look onto https://github.com/SirSerje/react-webpack-boilerplate/tree/with-flow).
-Flow run directly with yarn flow:status command.
-Unfortunately, I have not found solution to throw flow errors through|with eslint.
-(If you already have solution, please send it via contact or create issue here https://github.com/SirSerje/react-webpack-boilerplate/issues ).
-So, you can validate your flow code before runtime.
+Configuration already included.
+Please, take a look onto .babelrc.js, .flowconfig, .eslintrc.js.
+These files has commented functionality to work properly with flow.
+Also, src/components/App.jsx has example flow implementation.
+Just uncomment functionality and satisfy :) Do not forget setup your IDE to develop correctly (Webstorm : 'Settings' > 'Language and Frameworks' > 'JavaScript' > set language version to flow)

+Please give create issue on feature request if you need TypeScript boilerplate.

 ## What will be added:
 * style lint